tatami-galaxy/sports-language-in-politics/reports/to_do.md

 - Analyze data
     - build classifier to remove sports and gaming subs  [1]
+        - find more sports and gaming subs in addition to sports and gaming lists

 - How to calculate lm probabilites?
     - analyze
     - calculate with generation
     - multiple samples
     - log probs with backoff

+- Autoencoders?

 - How to interpret Shapley values